Midnight to Morning Twilight

 But I do not desert her in whom I lay so long,

-I stay a while away O night, but I return to you again and love you.
+But I return to you again and love you.

 Why should I be afraid to trust myself to you?